Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

   - `PingServerRpc` &rarr; Method name
   - `(System.Int32,MLAPI.Messaging.ServerRpcParams)` &rarr; Params with types (no param names)

-An RPC signature will be turned into 32-bit integer using [xxHash](http://xxhash.com) (XXH32) non-cryptographic hash algorithm.
+An RPC signature will be turned into a 32-bit integer using [xxHash](http://xxhash.com) (XXH32) non-cryptographic hash algorithm.

 As expected, RPC signature therefore its hash will be changed if assembly, return type, enclosing type, method name and/or any method param type changes (but names of method parameters can be changed as they are not a part of the method signature).

-A change in the RPC signature will lead into different send/receive codepath with different serialization code and execute a different method body.
-Previous version of the RPC method will not be executed by the new RPC method with the new signature.
+A change in the RPC signature will lead into a different send/receive codepath with different serialization code and execute a different method body.
+Previous versions of the RPC method will not be executed by the new RPC method with the new signature.

 ### Cross-Build Compatibility ✅

-As long as RPC method signature kept the same, it will be compatible between different builds.
+As long as the RPC method signature is kept the same, it will be compatible between different builds.

 ### Cross-Version Compatibility ✅

-As long as RPC method signature kept the same, it will be compatible between different versions.
+As long as the RPC method signature is kept the same, it will be compatible between different versions.

 ### Cross-Project Compatibility ❌